-The teenage lands, a vast expanse of growing from a child to becoming an adult.
+The teenage lands, a vast expanse of growing from a child , to becoming an adult.
 These lands are filled with confusion, emotional upheaval, sadness, elation and all emotions in between.
-They are as confusing to themselves as they are to us, the parental units.
+Teens are as confusing to themselves as they are to us, the parental units.
 They are trying to figure out who they are while being told who to be.
 They are told what to do and how to do it.
 Many times they feel they have no control of “Their” life.
 To some degree this is true.

 Nothing can be worse than a teen trying to tell you about something and you are “Busy”.
 No matter if it’s work, wasting time on social media, watching Netflix, blogging, or even online schooling, make the time for them.
 If you don’t like that they ignore you when they are on their phone or gaming system, then do not do the same thing.
 When they search for your time and you are to busy to find the time, they will resent you when you demand time from them.
 The times your teen will come to you for help or advice are few and far between.
 It may be a sacrifice, but do not be the parent that is too busy.

 Getting involved in the interests of you teens is so important.
 It keeps you knowledgeable in your teens life.
 Knowing their dreams and desires out of life will help.
 The things that they are interested may not be interesting to you, but take the time to get involved and find out.
 You may find that there is something both of you like.
-When you can search and find those commonalities it will drastically increase your communication with you teen.